 Create a casual dining area by adding a bench to your dining set.
 Replace one side of chairs with a bench, or place one at the end of your table depending on the size.
 This is a great option for smaller spaces because a bench can be placed along a wall, and its lower design takes up less physical and visual space.
-Try to match the frame finish of the bench with your dining chairs, or opt for an upholstered design like our Epsom Bench, which would look lovely paired with the Arlington Dining Chair in the same colour fabric.
+Try to match the frame finish of the bench with your dining chairs, or opt for an upholstered design, and pair it with a dining chair in the same colour fabric, as seen below.

 The mix and match look is a really simple way of updating your kitchen or dining room without having to splash out on a complete new set of dining chairs.
 We have given you just a few examples of the possibilities, but you’re sure to find more combinations when browsing our range.

 The Best Advice for Creating a Formal Dining Room

 From stylish seating to tasteful art, learn how to create a stylish dinner party space..

 Recent Popular Posts